wuujcik/todolist/README.md

 }
 ```

-#### Now you can build your project in Android Studio and run the APK on your phone!
+#### Now you can build your project in Android Studio and run the APK on multiple phones, all of them will be synchronised!